08 Reasons for Circular Saw Burning Wood? – Fixed All!

 Due to these factors, it is difficult to cut straight using a circular saw.

-So make sure to align the saw blade, shoe, and guide fence with zero tolerance.
+Solution – Align the saw blade, shoe, and guide fence with zero tolerance.

-Lower Feed Speed and High RPM
+2. Lower Feed Speed and High RPM

 Simply, lower feed speed and higher rpm will burn the wood.
 The reason is saw blade tends to rotate inside the workpiece too much time, and this will increase heat inside the kerf.
 As a result, this workpiece can burn, and we can see burning marks there.